hello-robot/stretch_tool_share/tool_share/jetson_orin_agx_mount/README.md

 ## Assembly instructions
  [NVIDIA Jetson Orin AGX Mount Assembly Instructions PDF](images/Stretch_2_NVIDIA_Jetson_Orin_AGX_Mount_Installation.pdf)
 1. Cut the DC power cable 20" in length.
 Pigtail the cable and expose 3/16" of copper wire .
 Crimp with JST-VH crimper tool and attach the JST-VH 2 pin connector.

 2. Remove base shell from Stretch base.

 3. Connect the 2 pin connector to 12volt Aux on PIMU.

 4. Route cable through Aux hole in the base shell and re-install base shell.

 5. Mount the Jetson Orin AGX to white delrin custom plate using 4x Torx Flat Head Thread-Cutting Screws for Metal.

 6. Add 4x Male-Female Threaded Hex Standoff to Stretch Base accessory mounts.

 7. Mount the white delrin custom plate to standoffs using 4x Steel Button Head Torx Screws.

 8. Plug in ethernet cable to Jetson Orin AGX.

 9. Plug your custom length DC power cable into the BIX power adaptor.
 Plug the Bix power adaptor to Jetson Orin AGX.

+   ​

-   - **The BIX Power Adapter is a crucial component that we highly recommend purchasing for this setup.
+   - [!WARNING] **The BIX Power Adapter is a crucial component that we highly recommend purchasing for this setup.
 It adds additional safety features to the power path system.
-Not adding this part to the setup can lead to the main power board of Stretch failing. **
+Not adding this part to the setup can lead to the main power board of Stretch failing.**

 10. Attach 5x Cable tie mounts using 5x Phillips Rounded Head Thread forming screws.

 11. Zip-tie cables and cut excess.

 ## Software